-- Category: E-invoicing
+- Category: Best Practices, E-invoicing

 It is estimated that as many as 1 billion invoices are exchanged between businesses in Australia on an annual basis; however only 10-15% of those invoices are e-invoices, with the rest remaining paper-based.
 So, why has the adoption of e-invoicing been so slow in Australia and APAC?
 What opportunities does e-invoicing offer businesses in Australia?

 October 2018 saw the Australian and New Zealand Governments signing the Trans-Tasman e-invoicing arrangement.
 With the arrangement heralded as the latest milestone in both Governments’ commitment to progressing e-invoicing, as part of the Single Economic Market agenda and their ongoing efforts to create a seamless Trans-Tasman business environment.

 The objective of the e-invoicing arrangement is to create and maintain a common Australia and New Zealand approach and communication standard to e-invoicing, in order to improve productivity and reduce the cost of doing business, for both public and private sectors, through an interoperable single digital economic market.
 The agreement builds on the continued work of the Australian Digital Business Council to raise awareness of the benefits of e-invoicing and digital transformation of the back office.
 But is the Digital Business Council’s message getting though?
 Are the benefits of e-invoicing understood in the region?

 Let’s start with the basics, e-invoicing is an automated process of submitting and processing an invoice in a digital format.
 Integrating the supplier’s accounts payable (AP) solution with the seller’s accounts receivable solution, for exchanging invoice information electronically in an automated way.
 This process often includes validation of invoice information, acknowledgement of receipts and some specific business rules.